openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 **Result:** Price as `BigDecimal`.

 This action calculates the price for using given amount of power in the period from `start` till `end`.
+Returns `null` if the calculation cannot be performed due to missing price data within the requested period.

 Example: